Engineering-Research-and-Development/true-connector/README.md

 When you have finished negotiation, you can query for resource again to see if we get artifact data.

+**NOTE**: Be sure to replace value for transferContract with correct value - it should be contractAgreement id.
+You can get it from the step Contract Agreement request, the one that is set in payload. (like following: https://w3id.org/idsa/autogen/contractAgreement/7dacb032-ed43-4492-b76f-ff637fb2d417).
+This value is important, since it it will be used in contract negotiation, to validate against that contract agreement, if consumer can consume artifact.

 <details>
   <summary>Multipart Form - Artifact Request Message</summary>